cross-rs/cross/README.md

 # `cross`

-> “Zero setup” cross compilation and “cross testing” of Rust crates
+> “Zero start” cross compilation and “cross testing” of Rust crates

 This project is developed and maintained by the [cross-rs] team.
 It was previously maintained by the Rust Embedded Working Group Tools team.